rajarammallya/melange/doc/source/apidoc.rst

 Normal Response code: 200

-Error   - 404 Not Found (When ip_block for given id and tenant_id is not found)
+Error   - 404 Not Found (When ip_block for this id and tenant_id is not found)

 Restore tenant's address